zefwang/ds3000_project/README.md

 Repo for misc. files including:
 * CSV file containing the dataset
 * Images for plotly graphs
+* The notebook itself

-To be used in the IPython file.
+To be used in the IPython Notebook file.